aliaformo/Django-REST-Framework/README.md

-# Week  6Backend Stack 2: Python Task
+# Week  6 Backend Stack 2: Python Task

 ## 📝 This is a task for I4GxZuri